 Morocco has a special spiced coffee called café des épices.
-It is created by mixing together coffee beans and a blend of spices.
+To make cafe des epices, mix coffee beans and a blend of spices together.
 The spice blend includes sesame seeds, black pepper, nutmeg, cassia bark (cinnamon) and cumin seeds.
-Everything is ground up together, creating a fragrant and spicy brew.
+You grind everything up, creating a fragrant and spicy brew.

-As you can see, there are so many different coffee traditions around the world, even though everything is made with coffee beans.
+As you can see, there are so many different coffee traditions and ways to make coffee around the world.
+Even though you always use coffee beans, there are many methods to brew and roast the beans.
 Whether it’s a traditional ceremony or method of brewing and serving, coffee is universally enjoyed by the people of so many nations worldwide.

 At home in Canada, we love coffee just as much as anywhere else in the world.
 Whether it’s meeting a friend at a coffee shop for conversation and drinks, or enjoying a cup of coffee first thing in the morning at home, drinking coffee is part of my daily routine.